bitkom-ev/mapplic-maps/readme.md

 Description
 ------------
 Mapplic Maps integrates the third party Javascript library mapplic from https://www.mapplic.com/ to drupal 8.
 This third party library mapplic is not free.
 You must purchase it: https://www.mapplic.com/pricing/ [ in 2019 24 $ ]
 --
-This Module is a fork of: https://www.drupal.org/project/mapplic_maps (which did not work for me) This is preset / prepared for German useres mainly.
+This Module is a fork of: https://www.drupal.org/project/mapplic_maps (which did not work for me) This is preset / prepared for German users mainly.

+3 Controller are prepared:
+welt
+europa
+deutschland

+for other countries or regions copy controller and adopt wording scheme.

+I know this could be better solved with variables, but I had no time for this.

 Requirements
 ------------
 Modules:
 - dynamic_entity_reference

+Taxonomy:
-- taxonomy landmark
+- landmark

+Content Typ:
-- content typ mapplic maps landmark
+- mapplic maps landmark

+Block:
 - block layout

 - permissions

+All configurable contents are importable with the yml file which have to be moved from mapplic_maps/config/install/ folder to your config sync folder drush cim to import

 Features